Round collar robe: Yuan Dynasty (1271–1368)

+Ming Dynasty (1368–1644)

+The Ming dynasty saw the revival and formal codification of Han Chinese dress traditions, with the circle collar robe emerging as the dominant form of official attire.
+The Ming yuanlingpao featured a multi-paneled structure (jishen 繼身), precise tailoring, and elaborate ornamentation.
+Officials wore robes with rank badges (buzi 補子), and emperors donned specially embroidered variants with imperial motifs such as dragons and auspicious clouds.
+The robe was paired with a futou headcloth and a belt, and was strictly regulated by sumptuary laws.
+The Ming version of the circle collar robe came to symbolize Confucian state order, Han cultural continuity, and imperial authority.

+Qing Dynasty (1644–1912)

+Following the Manchu conquest, the Qing dynasty replaced Han Chinese court attire with Manchu-style robes such as the chaofu, mangpao, and changfu, all characterized by horse-hoof cuffs and narrower cuts.
+The yuanlingpao was officially abolished from court usage.
+However, it survived in limited contexts: Han Chinese scholars and ritualists continued to wear Ming-style circle collar robes for Confucian ceremonies and ancestral rites, and the robe remained prominent in traditional theater, particularly in Peking opera, where it was used to represent historical figures from earlier dynasties.
+In this period, the robe took on a symbolic role as a vestige of Han tradition and, for some, a quiet form of cultural resistance.

 Korea

 In Korea, round collared hanbok was worn with roots in hobok and Goguryeo murals show that it was worn often as an inner garment.
 The official court uniform called danryeong was introduced from Tang dynasty by Kim Chun-chu in the second year of Queen Jindeok's rule.
 Since then, it has been worn as an official outfit for government officials until the end of Joseon.
 It originated from the Chinese' round collar robe.
 At first, the danryeong collar was circular, similar to the Chinese round collar robe but later localized into a uniquely Korean U-shaped collar also seen in the Won-sam.

 Danryeong is used as a type of Gwanbok.
 Sometimes it is worn together with the dapho.

 In late Joseon, under the 1884 decree of King Gojong, only black-coloured danryeong were permitted to be worn by court officials.